 Minecraft is a game you can play with your grandchildren.
 The game allows your world to become whatever you like.
 You can build structures or fight villains – the choice is yours!

-Super Mario 3-D World allows you to travel through colorful worlds in your quest to rescue the character Princess Peach.
+Super Mario 3-D World allows you to travel through colorful worlds in your quest to rescue the character, Princess Peach.
 The game involves problem-solving skills and using memory.

 Klondike is set in Alaska’s Gold Rush era, and you are there to claim your stake.
 The game includes quests, puzzles, and many tasks.

-It’s Not Just About Playing Games
+It’s Not All Fun and Games